How To Dry & Preserve Flowers Inside Books

 - Optional: Additional weights for pressing

-3. Selecting Suitable Books
+3. Selecting Proper Books

 Choose books with minimal texture on the pages, as overly textured surfaces can affect the pressing process.
+Avoid glossy or heavily textured pages, as these can affect the pressing process.

 4. Flower Preparation